Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 251

 The 251 was the last route to be operated by BL-class ECW-bodied Bristol LHs, before these were replaced on retendering of the 251 by Optare Starriders.
 On retendering again in 1996, some of the last new step entrance Dennis Darts were introduced, these also being amongst the few examples of the 9.8m long model to enter service in London.
+This was surprising, as the low floor version of the Dart had already been available for nearly a year when the EDRs were purchased.
 A further tender, and retention, from 2001 saw new low floor Darts specified, but only from the following Spring.
 This was somewhat fortuitous, as a growing trend to convert busy single deck routes to double deck operation has seen a considerable surplus of Dart SLFs, and such a conversion of route C2 set up a cascade, obviating the need for the new buses.

-In a strange twist of fortune, the 2006 re-tendering exercise was specified with existing vehicles ... but a need for newer single deckers for driving tests has meant Metroline decided to buy new vehicles for the 251 after all, at its own expense!
+In a strange twist of fortune, in the September 2006 re-tendering exercise the route was again specified with existing vehicles ... but a need for newer single deckers for driving tests meant Metroline decided to buy new vehicles for the 251 after all, at its own expense!
 The choice of vehicles was a surprise though.
 Rather than order more Darts, or their replacement the Enviro200Dart, Metroline opted for MAN chassis with MCV Evolution bodywork.
-Like the similar MANs ordered by Metrobus for route R2 there were some delays in getting them into service.
+Like the similar MANs ordered by Metrobus for route R2 there were some delays in getting them into service, which they eventually did in April 2007.

 Navigation